 How to Apply for a Permit

-Applications for permits can be mailed or dropped off.
-Checks must be made payable to Bloomfield Township, with the following noted on the envelope:
+Applications for permits can be submitted in person or mailed.
+Checks must be made payable to Bloomfield Township:

 Bloomfield Township Hall

 4200 Telegraph Road